De La Soul

-With its playful wordplay, innovative sampling, and witty skits, the group's debut album, 3 Feet High and Rising (1989), has been called "a hip hop masterpiece".
+The group's debut album, 3 Feet High and Rising (1989), has been called "a hip hop masterpiece".
 It remains their biggest commercial success, though subsequent albums have continued to receive acclaim.
 De La Soul is the second-longest-standing Native Tongues group, after the Jungle Brothers.
 In 2006, the group won a Grammy for their collaboration with Gorillaz on their single "Feel Good Inc."

-The group released a Kickstarter-funded album, And the Anonymous Nobody..., in 2016.
-The album features guest appearances from artists such as Damon Albarn, Little Dragon, David Byrne, 2 Chainz, and Snoop Dogg.
+The group has released ten studio albums and one live album between 1989 and 2025.
+Their catalog was not available on audio streaming services or digital media stores until 2023 due to contractual disputes and copyright clearances for their extensive sampling.
 Trugoy the Dove died in 2023.